ClementTsang/bottom/docs/content/usage/widgets/cpu.md

 # CPU Widget

 The CPU widget displays a visual representation of CPU usage over a time range.
+The title of the widget also includes the CPU model name if available.

 <figure>
     <img src="../../../assets/screenshots/cpu.webp" alt="A picture of an expanded CPU widget showing average CPU usage."/>